tigerinanenet/cognac/README.md

 - Churn through your townsquare (Assumes you're already buffed up to overkill).
 Stops after Purple Light District is unlocked.
 - Dive in the heap until the heatdeath of the universe, or you run out of adventures.

-Cognac does its best not to hurt any hobos in PLD/The heap in its quest for hobos.
+Cognac does its best not to hurt any hobos in PLD/The heap in its quest for cognacs.
 That way, you will only ever need to open up one instance of hobopolis for all your cognac needs.

 Cognac will also